vinpereira/nodejs-rethinkdb-votesystem/README.md

 - Access `localhost:3000` to use the app

+### Using Docker Compose
+- Execute `docker-compose up --no-recreate` -- this command will download Docker images (if required) and start both containers (RethinkDB and my app)

+- Access `localhost:3000` to use the app

 #### To access RethinkDB Web UI
 - Get Docker container IP to access RethinkDB Web UI
 ```sh